PelionIoT/mbed-os-example-pelion-psoc64/README.md

     You can check the status of the update campaign by selecting it in the portal and opening its details pane.
 It should be marked as successful:

     ![view-update-campaign-details](./img/update-campaigns.png "View Update Campaign Details")

+## Troubleshooting Tips

+- If the Python commands fail to run
+    - Ensure that you are calling commands from within a **Mbed Studio** terminal.
+    - If you close Mbed Studio, close and re-open the terminal within Mbed Studio.
+This resets it to a known good state.
+    - To check that the terminal environment is set correctly, type `which python` (Mac or Linux) or `where python` on windows.
+The path to the correct version of Python should be within _Mbed Studio_ files.

+- If the provisioning tools fail to connect
+    - Ensure that the USB cable is plugged into the KitProg3 USB (left side of board)
+    - Check that the KitProg3 status LED is blinking (for DAPLink mode)
+    - If you are on Windows, ensure that the correct version of _libusb_ is installed
+    - See [Secure Boot SDK User Guide](https://www.cypress.com/file/480976/download) for more tips on correct installation

+- If the provisioning process fails
+    - Ensure that jumper J26 is off for the first-time provisioning, then back on for provisioning thereafter.
+    - If the provisioning process fails before completion, you may encounter problems when trying it again.
+If this occurs, try adding the **--erase-boot** option to the _cysecurtools_ command.

+- If the application fails to build in Mbed Studio
+    - Double check that the build target CYTFM_064B0S2_4343W is set correctly.
+    - Make sure that you **do not** update the libaries.
+    - Ensure there are no formatting errors in mbed_app.json

+- If the device fails to connect to the Pelion service
+    - Double check that you have added your WiFi credentials correctly
+    - Make sure that you have uploaded the correct root CA certificate (.pem file) to the Pelion console.
+If not correct, the device can appear to have a network error.
+    - Problems can occur if you run `manifest-dev-tool init` within a project multiple times, which causes the update certificate to change.
+If this occurs, follow these steps.
+    1. Flash the device with the new image with _new_ update certificate
+    1. Then run pyocd command to erase the internal storage, `pyocd erase -s 0x101C0000-0x101C9000`.
+    1. Reset the board.
+THe new update certificate will be saved.

+- You missed getting the enrollemnt ID from the device
+    - If you accidentally press `c` in the serial monitor before copying the enrollment ID, run the command `pyocd erase -s 0x101C0000-0x101C9000` to start over.
+    - If you have trouble copying the enrollment ID from the serial monitor, please note that there is a known issue in Mbed Studio in which highlighted text is not visibly noticable.
+However, if you select the text and copy it, you should be able to paste it.

+- If the firmware update campaign fails to start
+    - If a campaign is launched when there is an existing campaign ongoing that targets the same device(s), then the new campaign can get stuck in "daft" mode.
+    - To stop an ongoing campaign, go to the Pelion device management portal, select Firmware update > Update campaigns, click the active campaign, then click **Stop**.

+- If the device does not start downloading the update
+    - Ensure that the firmware version is set correctly in the correct section of **cytfm_pelion_policy.json**.
+    - Ensure that the firmware version is newer than the version that is currently running on the board.
+    - Make sure to convert the update hex file to binary and point the manifest-dev-tool to the correct file.
+    - Ensure the Device ID and Access Key are correct and coorespond to the device that is enrolled to the same account that your access key comes from.